 Events are objects with a name that signal that a specific action occurred in the server.
 Special statements in stored procedures are required to receive events.
-HotStandby events are no different from other events created and supported by IBM solidDB.
+HotStandby events are no different from other events created and supported bysolidDB.
 They are sent to those users who are registered to receive the event in a stored procedure.
-For details on posting, registering, and waiting for events, read Chapter 3, "Stored Procedures, Events, Triggers, and Sequences", in IBM solidDB SQL Guide, and Appendix B, IBM solidDB SQL Syntax, also in IBM solidDB SQL Guide.
+For details on posting, registering, and waiting for events, read "Stored Procedures, Events, Triggers, and Sequences", in IBM solidDB SQL Guide, and solidDB SQL Syntax, also in IBM solidDB SQL Guide.